Enterwell/react-form-validation/README.md

 ### `isValidEmail(value)`

 Is valid email validation.
-Value od the field with this validation functino will be correct if it is non-empty string with valid email address.
+Value od the field with this validation function will be correct if it is non-empty string with valid email address.

 ## Future plans